-Why study Technology Education in Materials and Architectural Technology at UL?
+Why study Bachelor of Education in Graphics and Construction Technology at UL?

 UL's School of Education is the largest post-primary teacher education provider in the state and is ranked in the top 100 universities in the world for Education programmes.
 This is a teacher education programme which aims to provide you with the opportunity to become a successful teacher of technology subjects at second level.
 These subjects include;